azoth-lang/azoth.language.reference/src/class-declarations.md

 immutable (i.e. `let`) and have `const` types.
 The compiler will then treat all references to that type as `const` except for a few special cases like the `self` reference of the initializer.

-**TODO:** should it be an error to use `const T` with a `const` type?
-That would avoid debates about whether one should use `const`.
-However, it also means changing a type to `const` requires updating any existing `const T` uses.

 Constantness is inherited.
 All subtypes of a constant type are required to be `const` themselves.

 ## Drop Classes

 Classes can be declared as drop classes.
 A drop class is allowed to contain fields whose types are drop types.
-A drop class can have a destructor.
+A drop class can have a drop method.
 The compiler ensures that for all droppable classes, isolation is recovered before the last reference leaves scope and that the destructor is called.
 Thus, while multiple references to a droppable reference type may exist at one time, there will always conceptually be one stack frame that "owns" the instance.
 To pass ownership one must `move`